 - Training for nonprofit partners.

-For details on how to share your talents and help us end homelessness, contact Glynda Mayo Hall, Business Engagement Manager, with OPEH.
+For details on how to share your talents and help us end homelessness, contact Glynda Mayo Hall, Partnership Development Manager, with OPEH.

 Your time is invaluable.
-Encourage your employees, collaques and friends to volunteer.
+Encourage your employees, colleagues and friends to volunteer.
 Dedicate time and ideas to programs within your community and neighboring areas.
 We recommend: